aks9388/PythonScript/README.md

 # pythonScript
-Contains small scripts for personal use
+Contains scripts for personal use